 The Otsuya is very similar to the wake ceremony in many Western countries and is a time when family, relatives, and close friends gather to say their goodbyes to the dead.
 In this ceremony, the bereaved gather and spend a period of time in the same location as the body of the departed.
 Many times, a Buddhist priest will chant what is a called sutra while the family and relatives will offer incense at an incense urn in front of the body of the deceased.

-In recent years, the traditions around the Otsuya have changed such that those individuals who cannot make it to the actual funeral ceremony can stop by and give their condolences.
+In recent years, the traditions around Otsuya have changed such that those individuals who cannot make it to the actual funeral ceremony can stop by and give their condolences.
 Be sure to check with the bereaved ahead of time if you do this.
 When this type of Otsuya is occurring, the start and end times are usually announced and typically begin at 6 or 7PM and last for 1-2 hours.
-Please keep in mind that unless you are a very close friend, you should attend either the wake or the funeral (often the day after the wake), but not both.

 The Ososhiki is the actual Japanese funeral service, and contains several ceremonies.
 It starts one day after the Otsuya with a Sougi or Soshiki, which is the funeral ceremony itself.
 It follows a similar procedure to the Otsuya, with a priest chanting a sutra and the bereaved burning incense.
 After the Sougi, there is a Kokubetsushiki, or memorial ceremony, where the friends and acquaintances of the bereaved pay their respects to the dead and offer condolences to the family.
 Lastly, there is a cremation ceremony.
-This is a very private ceremony conducted only with the family.
 After the body has been cremated, the family uses chopsticks to pick the bones out of the ash and place them in a burial urn which is then interred inside the family grave.